Rahyulty/sniffle/README.md

 # sniffle

-Making a website with lua LOL
+A beginner friendly way to start Databases with lua